checkly/docs.checklyhq.com/site/content/learn/playwright/performance.md

 ---
-title: Measuring Page Performance Using Playwright: Best Practices
+title: Measuring Page Performance Using Playwright - Best Practices
 subTitle: Explaining why it matters and how to assess it
 date: 2020-09-30
 author: Giovanni Rago